 Elizabeth Kiser is a 2003 graduate of Gardner-Webb University where she studied mass communications and public relations and minored in English with a writing emphasis.
 From there, she went on to receive her Master of Arts degree in Professional Communication from Clemson University in 2005.
 After taking two years off to teach at North Carolina State University, Kiser returned to school and received her Ph.D. in Rhetoric, Writing, and Professional Communication from East Carolina University in 2014.
-She is currently an associate professor of English in the Barton College School of Humanities and the Director of the First-Year Seminar Program.
+Currently, she serves as the Associate Vice President of Academic Affairs and Dean for the School of Arts & Humanities, as well as an associate professor of English.

-She is the proud mom of Gavin, her son, and Maggie, the family dog.
-When she isn’t grading or writing papers, Kiser enjoys running, cooking, and spending time with her family.
+She is the proud mom of Gavin, her son, and Gunner, the family dog.
+When she isn’t at Barton, Kiser enjoys coaching (and doing) Crossfit, baking, paddle boarding, and spending time with her family.